hacketyhack/hacketyhack/lessons/beginner/datastrucs.md

 __close__: closes the tutor

 Don't forget!
-Press
+Press this to move to the next part:

 ![](/icon_button/arrow_right)

-to move to the next part.
 Have at it!

 ### What are Arrays?